Bartapapa/legend/docs/pages/traits.md

 <details markdown="1">
 <summary><b>21.
 Bloodthirsty</b></summary>
 You love the smell of blood - yours or others.
 If you deal damage to an undamaged enemy, you heal 1 HP.
 If you're bathed in the mire of blood by the end of combat, heal all HP.
-Bonus item: Notched axe (medium melee)
+Bonus item: Notched axe (medium melee.
+Other warriors might want to compare.
+Some might want to kill you to prove a point)

 +1 Grace.
 </details>